 Of course, that’s all a little easier said than done; however, if you have a common-sense strategy for making connections and building long-term relationships with journalists, media publicity could end up being your ticket to increased visibility, brand awareness and sales!

 Publicity has lots of benefits, in fact.
 When your business gets good press, investors take notice; so do those who might be in the market to buy your business someday.
-Your customers and employees feel proud to be associated with your business and people who have never heard of your business are suddenly curious about it.
+Your business instills pride in both customers and employees, while also sparking curiosity in those previously unfamiliar with it.

 This differs from exposure on your own social media accounts and paid advertising because it’s coming from a third party that has chosen to broadcast news about your business.
 It reaches a broader audience and acts as social proof, rather than just another sales pitch.When the media publishes or airs something about your business, it’s news—and that automatically comes with more authority than anything your business produces or pays for on its own.
 Click To Tweet

 We all know that trust is a huge part of building a brand.
 Trust is a prerequisite to professional relationships and to sales.
 Building trust can take years, and only moments to destroy.
 You know that.

 What you may not realise is just how far targeted publicity can go in building that trust.